MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-teams-settings.md

 ms.service: dynamics-365-business-central
 ---

-# Changing Company and Other Settings in Teams
+# <a name="changing-company-and-other-settings-in-teams"></a>Changing Company and Other Settings in Teams

 [!INCLUDE [online_only](includes/online_only.md)]